offspot/imager-service/README.md

-# Kiwix Hotspot Cardshop
+# Kiwix Imager Service

 [Kiwix Hotspot](https://www.kiwix.org/en/downloads/kiwix-hotspot/)
-Cardshop is a solution for semi-automation of SD-cards creation using a central scheduler, creator workers (to create image files), downloader workers and writer workers (to write images onto real SD-cards).
+Imager is a solution for semi-automation of SD-cards creation using a central scheduler, creator workers (to create image files), downloader workers and writer workers (to write images onto real SD-cards).